raquo/Airstream/README.md

 Also, since an Airstream observable can't emit more than once per transaction, the inputs to batch Var methods must have no duplicate vars.
 For example, you can't do this: `Var.set(var1 -> 1, var1 -> 2, var2 -> 3)`.
 Airstream will detect that you're attempting to put two events into `var1` in the same transaction, and will throw.
 Use two separate calls if you want to send two updates into the same Var.

+Keep in mind that derived vars count as the underlying source vars for duplicate detection purposes, so you can't update vars `var1` and `var1.zoom(fa)(fb)` in the same transaction.

 Those are the only ways in which setting / updating a Var can throw an error.
 If any of those happen when batch-updating Var values, Airstream will throw an error, and all of the involved Vars will fail to update, keeping their current value.

 Remember that this atomicity guarantee only applies to failures which would have caused an individual `update` / `tryUpdate` call to throw.
 For example, if the `mod` function provided to `update` throws, `update` will not throw, it will instead successfully set that Var `Failure(err)`.